john-tornblom/pyrsl/doc/language-reference.rst

 .. code-block:: pyrsl

-    .select many inst_set from instances of OCLS .assign s = ""
+    .select many inst_set from instances of O_CLS .assign s = ""
     .for each inst in inst_set
         .assign s = s + inst.Name